Duet3D/wiki-content/How_to_guides/Commissioning.md

 > If you changed the machine name in the RepRapFirmware Configurator, this will be reflected in the .local address.
 For instance, if you named the machine "My Printer", you will navigate to myprinter.local/ (without spaces and not case sensitive).
 {.is-info}

-* Open your browser and navigate to yourduetname.local/ or the IP address .
+* Open your browser and navigate to `yourduetname.local` or the IP address you set.
+If you have trouble finding the IP address of the Duet, you can:
+  * Connect to your Duet via USB.
+Send [M552](/User_manual/Reference/Gcodes/M552) to see the network configuration and IP address.
+  * Login to your router; it should be able to show a list of connected devices
+  * Use a network scanning app to show the connected devices on the network.
+* You will be using Duet Web Console (DWC) for most of the commissioning; see [User manual: Duet Web Console](/User_manual/Reference/Duet_Web_Control_Manual) for a full introduction to the interface.

 # 3. Check Thermistors